 One more thing:

-In addition to trying out a hypoallergenic food (we’ll get into the reviews shortly), there are a few other things you can do which can help your kitty living with a food allergy:
+In addition to trying out a hypoallergenic cat food (we'll get into the reviews shortly), there are a few other things you can do which can help your kitty living with an allergy:

 - Ask your vet about probiotics, essential fatty acids, digestive enzymes, and other supplements which may enhance her overall health.